-There are a number of soil warning signs that may appear if the veld becomes badly damaged.
+There are a number of soil warning signs that may appear if the veld becomes damaged.
 Some of the easiest to spot are signs that the soil is being blown away.
-This usually happens because: a) there are fewer plants to slow down the wind and hold the soil together with their roots; and b) living crusts (that hold the surface of the soil together and fertilise it) have been destroyed (see p14).
+This usually happens because: a) there are fewer plants to slow down the wind and hold the soil together with their roots; and b) living crusts (that hold the surface of the soil together and fertilise it) have been destroyed (see p13).

-The three easiest ways to tell if the soil is being blown away is to look for: 1) tree roots becoming uncovered; 2) rocks becoming uncovered (remember some areas are naturally rocky - you should only be concerned if the veld is becoming more rocky); 3) small mounds or dunes collecting around the base of bushes (be careful not to confuse these with ant heaps which usually have a dip in the centre for the ants to enter, next to the stems).
+The three easiest ways to tell if the soil is being blown away is to look for: 1) an increase in the number and size of sand dunes that have no vegetation; 2) sand ripples; 3) tree roots becoming uncovered; and 4) small mounds or dunes collecting around the base of bushes (be careful not to confuse these with ant heaps which usually have a dip in the centre for the ants to enter, next to the stems).